verivital/behaverify/REPRODUCIBILITY/2024_VMCAI/README.md

 1. The Minimal Test is mostly to test installation.
 However, it can also be used to confirm information for Light Controller and BlueROV.
 2. The Partial Test fully runs the Bigger Fish experiment, BlueROV, and Light Controller.
 It runs 20 random iterations of the Differential Testing.
 It does not meaningfully run the Simple Robot experiment.
 3. The Full test replicates all results.
+4. The results in the paper were generated using a Dell Inc. OptiPlex 7040 with 64 GiB of Memory with an Intel i7–6700 CPU @ 3.40GHz with 8 cores.

 ---